amarula/dyndesign/README.rst

 DynDesign
 =========

-A collection of tools for dynamic design in Python.
+A set of tools to dynamically design patterns in Python.

 Install
 -------

-``dyndesign`` is on the Python Package Index (PyPI):
+Dyndesign is on the Python Package Index (PyPI):

 ::